High Schoolers: Please Steal This Essay

 Ronald Sharpman stands on the stage at the Milwaukee Cutlery Trade Expo.

 Well now, doesn’t everyone look well-dressed tonight?
 Or should I say “sharply” dressed?
 In seriousness though, it is an honor to be up here representing Sharpman’s Quality Knives.
-It has been a tough year for us, between my bitter divorce with my wife and subsequently losing all of the company’s sharpening equipment to her in the settlement.
+It has been a tough year for us, between my bitter divorce and the subsequent loss all of the company’s sharpening equipment to my ex-wife in the settlement.
 A lesser company would have folded, like a Swiss army knife, but not Sharpman’s.
 It is my great pleasure to introduce our new line of products- Dullman’s Flat Pieces of Metal with Handles.

 From our new “Ridge-Less Nail Files” and “Letter Pokers” to our “Metal Bookmarks With Handles,” we have long, thin, unsharpened pieces of metal attached to pieces of wood for every occasion.
 Look at this one- you could maybe stick the metal part in the ground to, well, obviously it’s too narrow to dig with it, but maybe you could just leave it where you want to dig.
 Kinda mark the spot for later when you had a shovel or something.
 I guess I’m essentially describing a bookmark, but for dirt.
 Mmmm.
 Yeah, okay.